If you’re looking for a place to take leaf from London life, head to the Barbican Conservatory.

-Hidden amongst the brutalist Barbican Centre and estate, it’s a glass-bound rainforest boasting over 2,000 species of tropical plants and trees.
-It was first designed as a way to hide the flytower for the theatre below, however over time it’s grown to be the second biggest conservatory in London (the first being the Princess of Wales in Kew Gardens), housing greenery from everywhere from the bushlands of South Africa to the coastline of Brazil, some of which is now endangered in its natural habitat.
+Hidden amongst the brutalist Barbican Centre and estate, it’s a glass-bound rainforest boasting over 1,500 species of tropical plants and trees.
+It was first designed as a way to hide the flytower for the theatre below.
+But this incidental side-project is now the second biggest conservatory in London (the first being the Princess of Wales in Kew Gardens), housing greenery from everywhere from the bushlands of South Africa to the coastline of Brazil, some of which is now endangered in its natural habitat.

 In this very literal concrete jungle, you’ll find tree ferns, date palms, and coffee and ginger plants.
-On the east side of the conservatory there’s an Arid House filled with different species of cacti and succulents, as well as an overwintering collection of cymbidiums (cool house orchids).
+On the east side is the Barbican Conservatory’s Arid House, filled with different species of cacti and succulents as well as an overwintering collection of cymbidiums (cool house orchids).

-If you’re after something a little more in-depth and educational, they also offer quick 60 minute tours led by one of their resident gardeners for just £12.50 a person.
+Previously, Barbican Conservatory was only open on Sundays, but given Londoners’ insatiable appetite for foliage, it’s now open almost daily – and it’s totally free to visit.
+But if you’re after something a little more in-depth and educational, they also offer quick 60 minute tours on Sundays, led by one of their resident gardeners, for just £12.50 a person.

 It makes for a pretty wonderful thyme.